Promoting fairness in your single application or unified enrollment system:

 Tips for preventing, identifying, and eliminating duplicate applications:

 - Publicize the rules.
 Make it clear in your materials that each student can submit only one application.
 Some families may think that submitting multiple applications is a legitimate way to increase their child’s chances of getting into a school.
-Particularly in the early years of a transition to a common application or a unified enrollment system, it’s important to make it clear that while an application should include multiple school selections, it should only be submitted once.
+Particularly in the early years of a transition to a single application or a unified enrollment system, it’s important to make it clear that while an application should include multiple school selections, it should only be submitted once.
 That can be a confusing new policy to explain to families.
 Parents are understandably eager to get their child into their preferred school, and they may not trust the system, so it’s critical to be transparent about the rules and policies regarding application submission.

 - Prevent duplicates before they occur.
 If you have an online application, design it so that there is a screen for duplicates before submission.
 For example, as you build your application management system (AMS), set up the question logic so that if someone attempts to submit a second application for the same child, there is a warning message that pops up, or the system prevents someone from advancing.
 Duplicate applications are often a result of multiple family members submitting an application for the same child.
 For example, a father might submit an application for his son, and then a few weeks later, the child’s mother submits an application not realizing that there is already one in the system.